Eitan-G/Pet-Adoption/README.md

+This app was built for a job interview.
+As a note to the interviewer, I made a few commits (Mar 17) after the deadline; this was because I wanted the app to be as complete as possible.
+Please feel free to ignore these commits in your judgement of this app.

 In order to run this app you will need to do the following:

 1) Install Node if you don't already have it. https://nodejs.org/en/download/